ACompleteMess/resume-website-react/README.md

 ## Scripts (from project root)

-- `npm run start:dev` — Start both servers in dev mode
+- `npm run start:dev` — Start both servers in dev mode (uses correct .env files)
 - `npm run start:staging` — Start both servers in staging mode
 - `npm run start:prod` — Start both servers in production mode
-- `npm run build` — Build the frontend for production
+- `npm run build` — Build both frontend and backend for production
 - `npm run check` — Lint, format, type-check, and test both frontend and backend
 - `npm run clean` — Remove build artifacts
 - `npm run clean:all` — Remove build artifacts, node_modules, and lock files
 - `node scripts/health-check.js [env]` — Health check for any environment (default: development)

+> All scripts are orchestrated from the root using npm workspaces.
+You can also run scripts in each workspace using `npm run <script> --workspace <workspace>`.

 ---